MoritzHayden/MoritzHayden/README.md

 ### I'm a Software Engineer at [Ramsey Solutions][ramseyUrl], specializing in full-stack web development.

 - 🧠 I'm an Enneagram 5w4
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently studying for the [CSSLP](https://www.isc2.org/Certifications/CSSLP) certification
-- 📚 I'm currently reading [Head First Kotlin][book] by Dawn Griffiths and David Griffiths
+- 📚 I'm currently reading [Ask Your Developer][book] by Jeff Lawson
 - 💬 Ask me about video games, hiking, encryption, blockchain, hackathons, or the Enneagram

 ### Connect with me: